moscajs/aedes-cached-persistence/README.md

 <a name="install"></a>
 ## Install
-To install aedes-cached--persistence, simply use npm:
+To install aedes-cached-persistence, simply use npm:

 ```
 npm install aedes-cached-persistence --save